 I look forward to having your imput on your child's individual strengths and areas for growth, as the year unfolds.
 Please do not hesitate to contact me through e-mail (firstname.lastname@example.org), with any thoughts you have.
 Growth in reading and comprehension is obtainable.
 It will require work and perseverence.
-I am here to support your child, as she/he evolves into a competent reader.
+I am here to support your child, as she/he evolves over their academic life into a competent reader.
 I welcome you as a partner in that process.
 Best wishes for a good year!